 - Participate in a two-course learning community entitled "Leadership Through Self-Development" during the fall semester of their first year at St. John Fisher College.

-- Attend a service-learning seminar course during spring semester freshmen year and during spring semester senior year (a retreat).
+- Attend a community-engaged learning seminar course during spring semester of their first year and during spring semester senior year (a retreat).

-- Complete one service-learning course during their program tenure.
+- Complete one community-engaged learning course during their program tenure.

-- Make a commitment to community service hours as follows: 130 hours the first year and 200 hours each remaining year.
+- Make a commitment to community service hours as follows: attend a two hour weekly workshop the fall semester of the first year and 65 hours spring semester of the first year; 200 hours each year remaining